Trump Presses 'Cancel Culture' War, But Here Are 6 Numbers That Matter More

 35% — Trump's suburban cratering: One set of numbers that will make you rub your eyes is about suburban voters.
 In 2016, Trump won suburban voters, 49% to 45%, according to exit polls.
 The latest NPR/PBS NewsHour/Marist poll, though, has Trump losing them by a whopping 60% to 35%.
 That's not a typo.
 That's a 29-point swing, from +4 to -25.
 That kind of cratering in the suburbs is part of why Democrats won the House in 2018, are favored to keep it in 2020, and have made inroads with an unfavorable Senate map.
 It's tough to see Trump winning reelection without turning things around in the suburbs.

 Overall, these numbers aren't great for Trump.
 One saving grace is that his supporters love him — and intensely so.
 His base is more enthusiastic about voting for him than potential Biden voters are for voting for the former vice president, and that's a wildcard to watch.
 But while enthusiasm is important, it doesn't always translate into more votes.
 Reelections, after all, are always about the sitting president.
-Trump may wind up driving out his base, but also Democrats in opposition to him.
+Trump may wind up driving his base out to vote, but also Democrats in opposition to him.

 5 things to watch this week:

-1. Woke up this morning... and there were more elections on Tuesday: There are primaries in two states, New Jersey and Delaware.
+1. Woke up this morning ... and there were more elections on Tuesday: There are primaries in two states, New Jersey and Delaware.

 The race to watch is in New Jersey's 2nd Congressional District.
 Democratic candidates are vying to take on Rep. Jeff Van Drew, who switched parties from Democrat to Republican during Trump's impeachment.
 Five Democrats are on the ballot, and the race is largely between Amy Kennedy and Brigid Callahan Harrison.
 Kennedy, a former educator, is a member of the politically elite Kennedy family.
 (She's married to former Rep. Patrick Kennedy.)
 She also has the endorsement of New Jersey Gov. Phil Murphy.
-But Harrison has the endorsement of South Jersey power broker George Norcross and state Senate president Steve Sweeney.
+But Harrison has the endorsement of South Jersey power broker George Norcross and state Senate President Steve Sweeney.

 2. Trump to Florida, New Hampshire: Want another sign of what the battleground states are?
 Look at Trump's travel this week.
 He's set to hold a high-dollar — in-person — fundraiser in Florida this week and then head to New Hampshire, where he will hold an outdoor rally Saturday.
 It's his first attempt at a rally since his underwhelming (indoor) event in Tulsa, Okla.
 Trump's Florida fundraiser is reportedly for $580,600 per couple.
 Trump and the Republican National Committee trailed Biden and the Democratic National Committee in fundraising, $141 million to $131 million, in June.

-3. Awaiting more key Supreme Court decisions: There are more decisions coming from the Supreme Court, as soon as Monday — including on whether Trump can block disclosure of his financial records, and whether lay teachers at parochial schools are protected by the civil rights laws.
+3. Awaiting more key Supreme Court decisions: There are more decisions coming from the Supreme Court — as early as Monday — including on whether Trump can block disclosure of his financial records and whether lay teachers at parochial schools are protected by the civil rights laws.

 4. The Pentagon and protests: The hearing to watch this week on Capitol Hill involves the Department of Defense's role in civilian law enforcement.
 Slated to testify Thursday before the House Armed Services Committee are Defense Secretary Mark Esper and Gen. Mark Milley, chairman of the Joint Chiefs of Staff.